avaneesh2001/Coursera-exploratory-data-analysis-on-retail-data-/README.md

 This repository contains the following files:

-- `data.csv`: The retail dataset used for the analysis.
+- `Online Retail.xlxs`: The retail dataset used for the analysis.
-- `analysis.ipynb`: Jupyter Notebook containing the EDA code.
+- `Coursera exploratory data analysis on retail data.ipynb`: Jupyter Notebook containing the EDA code.
 - `README.md`: This README file providing an overview of the project.

 ## Getting Started